Colonel Tom Parker: Early talent management (1938–1954)

-Parker first became involved in the music industry as a promoter in 1938, working with the popular crooner Gene Austin.
-Despite having sold over 86 million records since 1924 and earning over $17 million, Austin's career was at a low point.
-Austin had spent much of his fortune on excessive living, and his popularity had been eclipsed by other singers, such as Bing Crosby.
-Parker found his career transition smooth, using much of his "carny" experience to sell tickets and attract crowds to Austin's concerts.
-While he was a successful promoter, Parker wanted to move into management.
+Parker first became involved in the music industry in 1938 as a promoter, working with popular crooner Gene Austin whose career was at a low point, despite having sold 86 million records since 1924 and earned over $17 million.
+Austin had spent much of his fortune on extravagant living and his popularity had been eclipsed by other singers such as Bing Crosby.
+Parker found his career transition smooth, and he used his carnival experience to sell tickets and attract crowds to Austin's concerts.
+While he was a successful promoter, Parker now wanted to move into management.